 Use expert judgment and meet the right people – Assessing each stakeholder’s needs, level of engagement needed for them and planning to satisfy them can be a bit tricky.
 You will need help from senior management of your organization, project managers of other similar projects, senior members of the team or even someone from PMO in order to get a good assessment.

 Level of engagement with each of the stakeholders can be assessed using analytical techniques.
 This again is not one time activity.
-A matrix is to be maintained with level of engagement with each stakeholder, and at any point in time current level of engagement is compared with this planned level of engagement.
+A matrix is maintained with level of engagement with each stakeholder.
+At any point in time current level of engagement is compared with this planned level of engagement.
 This helps to balance your time spent with stakeholders, when variance is found.

 The level of engagement can be classified as below, for each of the identified stakeholders –

 - Unaware – stakeholder is unaware of project and impact